neotree/neotree-data-pipeline/python/README.md

 ...
 Creating normalized dataframes - one for admissions and one for discharges ...
 Writing the tidied admission and discharge back to the database ...
 Creating MCL count tables
 ...
-Writing MCL count output back to the database
-...
 Tidy script completed!
 Step 3: fix admissions and discharges issues
 ... admissions-manually-fix-records has successfully run